The Trust Hospital

-The Trust Hospital also known as The Trust Hospital Company Limited is a Ghanaian healthcare facility that used to provide healthcare services to the staff of SSNIT and their dependants.
-They later got upgraded into a full-fledge hospital to extend its services to the general public.
+The Trust Hospital, also known as The Trust Hospital Company Limited, is a Ghanaian healthcare facility that used to provide healthcare services to the staff of SSNIT and their dependants.
+It was later upgraded to a full-fledged hospital to extend their services to the general public.
 The Trust Hospital engages in a number of health screening activities including Breast Cancer Awareness campaigns for the general public through partnership with other private organizations.

 History

-The Trust Hospital was established in 1992 as a not-for-profit healthcare facility for only SSNIT staff and they later became a full-fledge hospital and extended its services to the public.
+The Trust Hospital was established in 1992 as a not-for-profit healthcare facility exclusively for SSNIT staff, before eventually becoming a fully-fledged hospital and extended its services to the public.

 The Trust Hospital was incorporated in November 2010 as The Trust Hospital Company Limited in Ghana.
-The Trust Hospital Company Limited has three Hospitals- The Trust Hospital, The Trust Specialist Hospital and the Trust Mother and Child Hospital and six Satellite Clinics.
+The Trust Hospital Company Limited has three hospitals: The Trust Hospital, The Trust Specialist Hospital and the Trust Mother and Child Hospital and six satellite clinics.

 The Trust Hospital appointed Dr. Mrs. Juliana Oye Ameh as its first chief executive officer, since the hospital was broken off from the mother company SSNIT in January 2013.

 Locations

 Hospitals

-The Trust Hospital Company Limited has three hospitals;
+The Trust Hospital Company Limited has five hospitals;